awsdocs/aws-doc-sdk-examples/kotlin/usecases/creating_pam/Readme.md

 ```

-Once done, you will see a message that the AWS Lambda functions have been updated with the Kotlin FAT JAR.
+When done, you see a message that the AWS Lambda functions have been updated with the Kotlin FAT JAR.

 ![AWS Photo Analyzer](images/kotlinProgram.png)